corevo/react-week/albums.md

 * If I go to a different album and return to the album from before, my **changes will be kept**

-*Note* changes doesn't need to be kept over refreshes
+*Note* changes doesn't need to be kept over refreshes *Your stack:* `react react-dom react-router` and anything else you want!!!!